GabrielBrandao1618/ytml/README.md

 ## How it works

-It works like Typescript, which is transpiled into Javascript. ytml files can be transpiled into html
+It works like Typescript, which is compiled into Javascript. ytml files can be compiled into html

 ## Syntax